 The mechanical trades, too, saw women filling many vital roles during the Second World War.
 Here an airwoman works as a tester in the spark plug shop on an RCAF flying station.

 Photography was a popular trade for women during the war, especially because it allowed women to ride in the aircraft.
-Because the heroine in my novel Bird's Eye View trained as a photographer, this is a special interest of mine and I've written about five Canadian women photographers.
-Of the five, Georgina Harvey and Yvonne Wildman are still living.
-To read their stories, click here:
+This is a special interest of mine and you can read more about women photographers by searching the index on this site.

 Now this would be a vitally important job: keeping track of aircraft maintenance records.
 The blackboard in the background lists items such as: Time of Last Major Overhaul, and Fuel Tank Drop Due.
 Fatal accidents were commonplace on air training bases, usually due to human error.